← Back to KHAO

 Summary

-Secure.gov websites use HTTPS A lock or https:// means you’ve safely connected to the.gov website.
-The online Atomic Spectra Database (ASD) provides the most authoritative information about atomic spectra available anywhere, and it is used by researchers worldwide.
 Those questions are now being answered in detail by a new software tracking system, installed in November 2011, which records user request parameters such as element and wavelength, as well as IP address information.
-"Previously," says Yuri Ralchenko of the Quantum Measurement Division's Atomic Spectroscopy Group, which maintains the ASD, "They had only general usage data showing the number of users per month steadily growing.
-By October of this year, they had accumulated enough statistics for an initial in-depth analysis.
+"Previously," says Yuri Ralchenko of the Quantum Measurement Division's Atomic Spectroscopy Group, which maintains the ASD, "we had only general usage data showing the number of users per month steadily growing.
+By October of this year, we had accumulated enough statistics for an initial in-depth analysis.
+At this stage, says the spectroscopy group's Alexander (Sasha) Kramida, who authored the analysis, "only about half of their users can be identified fully.
+During the study period, 306,488 queries, about 1,200 per day, were entered into ASD's online request form and logged in the tracking system.

 Read full article at NIST AI →